orangeduck/mpc/README.md

 Combinators are functions that take one or more parsers and return a new parser of some given functionality.

-These combinators work independently of exactly what data type the parsers given as input return on success.
-In languages such as Haskell ensuring you don't input one type of data into a parser requiring a different type of data is done by the compiler.
+These combinators work independently of exactly what data type the parser(s) supplied as input return.
+In languages such as Haskell ensuring you don't input one type of data into a parser requiring a different type is done by the compiler.
 But in C we don't have that luxury.
 So it is at the discretion of the programmer to ensure that he or she deals correctly with the outputs of different parser types.

 A second annoyance in C is that of manual memory management.
 Some parsers might get half-way and then fail.
-This means they need to clean up any partial data that has been collected in the parse.
+This means they need to clean up any partial result that has been collected in the parse.
 In Haskell this is handled by the Garbage Collector, but in C these combinators will need to take _destructor_ functions as input, which say how clean up any partial data that has been collected.

 Here are the main combinators and how to use then.